ubccr/xdmod/docs/data-analytics-framework.md

 [xdmod-data](https://github.com/ubccr/xdmod-data) package.
-XDMoD can be configured to provide one-click access to a hosted JupyterLab environment with the `xdmod-data` package pre-installed and authentication happening automatically; see the "XDMoD-hosted JupyterHub" section below.
+XDMoD can be configured to provide one-click access to a hosted JupyterLab environment with the `xdmod-data` package pre-installed and authentication happening automatically.
 Users can also authenticate outside of such an environment by generating an API token through the XDMoD portal interface; see the "API Token Generation" section below.

 ## Configuration

-### XDMoD-hosted JupyterHub

 ### API Token Expiration